 This audio explains how diaphragmatic, or belly breathing helps to dial down feelings of anxiety or tension, and explains how to practise it so it becomes natural for you.

 This audio is a 7 minute guided visualisation.
-Listening to it can take you to a different place in your mind, which can help you feel more relaxed
+Listening to it can take you to a different place in your mind, which can help you feel more relaxed.

 Here are two audio guides to Progressive Muscle Relaxation (PMR).
 This practice teaches you to notice muscles which are tense, and to relax them at will, an important skill for easing tension and anxiety.
-They’re very similar, you can mix and match or just stick with the one you prefer.
+You may or may not find the practice itself relaxing, but that’s not the purpose of it, so don’t worry if you don’t.

 PMR audio 1